aasphixie/aasphixie.github.io/_posts/2023-03-10-Active-Directory.md

 ## Misconfigured Certificate Template
 If you find a certificate template with those things, the job is almost done :

--msPKI-Certificates-Name-Flag: ENROLLEE_SUPPLIES_SUBJECT : it means that the user, who is requesting a new certificate based on this certificate template, can request the certificate for another user (like Domain admins)
+> -msPKI-Certificates-Name-Flag: ENROLLEE_SUPPLIES_SUBJECT : it means that the user, who is requesting a new certificate based on this certificate template, can request the certificate for another user (like Domain admins)
+{: .prompt-info }

--PkiExtendedKeyUsage: Client Authentication : it means that the certificate that will be generated based on this certificate template can be used to authenticate to computers in Active Directory
+> -PkiExtendedKeyUsage: Client Authentication : it means that the certificate that will be generated based on this certificate template can be used to authenticate to computers in Active Directory
+{: .prompt-info }

--Enrollment Rights: NT Authority\Authenticated Users or Domains users : it means that any authenticated user in the Active Directory is allowed to request new certificates to be generated based on this certificate template.
+> -Enrollment Rights: NT Authority\Authenticated Users or Domains users : it means that any authenticated user in the Active Directory is allowed to request new certificates to be generated based on this certificate template.
+{: .prompt-info }

 So, you can firstly ask a certificate for Administrator, using tools like Certify.exe :
 ```powershell